EU, NATO, Benelux…

 Beer, cheese, chocolate…

-Plastic, electric tram, Body Mass Index…
+Plastic, saxophone, Body Mass Index…

 All these and many more are associated with a country that’s smaller than the size of Hawaii.